Samsung/tizen-docs/docs/application/native/guides/ui/efl/component-genlist-m.md

 2. Define the genlist item class:

-   a.
-Create a genlist item class with the `elm_genlist_item_class_new()` function, set a style to the item class, and register callback functions.
+   1. Create a genlist item class with the `elm_genlist_item_class_new()` function, set a style to the item class, and register callback functions.
 The genlist item class must be freed manually with the `elm_genlist_item_class_free()` function after all items are appended.

       ```
       Elm_Genlist_Item_Class *itc = elm_genlist_item_class_new();